MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-usb-type-c-port-controller-driver.md

 # Write a USB Type-C port controller driver

-You need to write a USB Type-C port controller driver if your USB Type-C hardware implements the USB Type-C or Power Delivery (PD) physical layer but does not implement the state machines required for Power Delivery.
+You need to write a USB Type-C port controller driver if your USB Type-C hardware implements the USB Type-C or Power Delivery (PD) physical layer but doesn't implement the state machines required for Power Delivery.

-In Windows 10, version 1703, the USB Type-C architecture has been improved to support hardware designs that implement the USB Type-C or Power Delivery (PD) physical layer but do not have a corresponding PD policy engine or protocol layer implementation.
+In Windows 10, version 1703, the USB Type-C architecture has been improved to support hardware designs that implement the USB Type-C or Power Delivery (PD) physical layer but don't have a corresponding PD policy engine or protocol layer implementation.
 For these designs, Windows 10 version 1703 provides a software-based PD policy engine and device policy manager through a new class extension called "USB Connector Manager Type-C Port Controller Interface Class Extension" (UcmTcpciCx).
 A client driver written by an IHV or OEM/ODM communicates with UcmTcpciCx to provide information about the hardware events needed for the PD policy engine and device policy manager in UcmTcpciCx to function.
-That communication is enabled through a set of programming interfaces described in this topic and in the reference section.
+That communication is enabled through a set of programming interfaces described in this article and in the reference section.

 :::image type="content" source="images/tcpci-arch.png" alt-text="Diagram of USB connector manager.":::